cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/slurm-scheduler-overview.md

 ## Project-specific LOTUS queues

+Each project has an account to submit to and details of this can be found on our page about [submitting a job]({{% ref "slurm-quick-reference#new-slurm-job-accounting-hierarchy" %}}).

 Occasionally a project has a specific requirement for a collection of compute nodes that involve the provision of a project-specific queue.
 If you are working on such a project your project lead will provide guidance on which queue to use.
-Please contact the helpdesk if you are interested in setting up a project-specific queue.
+Please contact the JASMIN helpdesk if you are interested in setting up a project-specific queue.